no spend weekend

 Ok there is no better time than now.
 Have you always said someday you will run that half or full marathon?
 Why not start training now?
 Pull up some free online training plans and plot your schedule.

-5. Make a budget
+5. Make a Budget

 By creating a budget you will have better control over your finances and where your money goes each month.
 I love keeping my budget in line by using Personal Capital.